Aspalgin (Aspirin And Codeine Phosphate Hemihydrate)

 What Is Aspalgin Used For?

-Aspalgin is a combination pain medication that contains two active ingredients: aspirin and codeine phosphate hemihydrate.
-It’s designed to provide temporary relief from moderate pain while also reducing inflammation and fever.
+Aspalgin is a medication that combines aspirin and codeine phosphate hemihydrate to provide relief from pain, inflammation, and fever.

 Primary Uses

-Aspalgin is used for the temporary relief of acute moderate pain, inflammation and fever.
+It is primarily used for the temporary relief of acute moderate pain, inflammation, and fever.

 How It Works

-Aspirin belongs to a group of medicines called analgesics which block pain and also acts as an antipyretic to help reduce body temperature if you have a fever.
-Codeine phosphate hemihydrate is an opioid analgesic that works by blocking pain and your emotional response to pain.
+Aspirin acts as an analgesic to block pain and as an antipyretic to reduce fever, while codeine phosphate hemihydrate is an opioid analgesic that blocks pain and emotional responses to it.

 How to Take Aspalgin